 The house was built on earlier foundations after the last village fire in 1560.
-Maybe there were then two elongated, parallel buildings of 1-2 storeys high, similar to the house with the hairdresser's shop attached to the south, which is still there today.
-The house "Bazar Hersche" on the other side of the street was also a longitudinal building.
+Probably, at that time there were two elongated parallel barrack-like buildings in the height of 1-2 floors.
+The house with hairdresser's store attached to the south still has this shape today.

-Josef Anton Keller, my great-grandfather had bought the house about 120 years ago and ran a grocery store there.
+Josef Anton Keller and Maria Keller-Graf, my great-grandparents had bought the house about 125 years ago and ran a grocery store there.
 From then on it was called "Konsum Kellers".
-Individual living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.
+Some living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.

-Two daughters of Josef Anton Keller were already enthusiastic mountaineers and ski tourers from around 1912.
+Two daughters of my great-grandfather, my great-aunt and grandmother, were already enthusiastic mountaineers and ski tourers from about 1912.
 They named the yellow house "Marwies" after a mountain in the Alpstein.
-Old skis and other mountaineering equipment are exhibited in the staircase as a reminder of this.
-Here and there old advertisements or other material from the former colonial goods shop can be seen.
+Old skis and other mountaineering equipment are displayed in the stairwell as a reminder of this.
+Here and there you can see old advertisements or other material from the former grocery store.

-In 1997 I was allowed to inherit this house from my ancestors.
-A bookshop rented the shop for about twenty years before moving to larger premises on the main street.
-On the upper floors I lived with my girlfriend at the time.
-Most of the rooms were in a very basic condition and were hardly ever used, except now and then for a holiday camp or a workshop among friends.
+In 1997 I was allowed to take over this house from my ancestors.
+For about twenty years the bookstore rented the store, and now the store evagrøn delights many customers with elegant and sustainable products.
+I lived on the upper floors with my partner at the time.
+Most of the rooms were in very basic condition and were hardly used, except now and then for a summer camp or workshop.

-I was born in 1958 and was given the name Remigius, for whom the short form Remi is common.
-As a child with my parents and later alone, I lived in several areas of Switzerland and enjoyed getting to know foreign cultures during several months of travel.
+I was born in 1958 and given the name Remigius, for which the short form Remi is common.
+As a child with my parents and later on my own, I lived in several areas of Switzerland and enjoyed getting to know foreign cultures on trips of several months.
 Lifelong learning has been my intention since I was a teenager or adult.
-My first education as a secondary teacher was later complemented by cultural history, computer science, project management, coaching, training, couple and sexual counseling, and Eastern and Western meditation practice.
-I occasionally give workshops in-house, in other locations and online.
-For about twelve years I have been reducing my professional activities and devoting myself more to charitable work.
-I would like to make what I have learned more complete and essential by adding further topics and fields of activity.
-Currently I am also working on the renovation and future use of the house and the guest house.
+My initial training as a secondary school teacher was later joined by cultural history, computer science, project management, coaching, training, couples and sexual counseling, and Eastern and Western meditation practices.
+I give workshops in house, in other venues, and online.
+From time to time I also publish on websites and in professional literature.
+For the past few years I have been reducing my professional activities and devoting more time to community service.
+Despite a lifetime of learning and various activities, I still know almost nothing about the world and life.
+It seems to be more the wisdom, serenity and gratitude for this life that is growing.

 In one room, paintings with plant ornaments and old wallpaper have come to light.
 Restorers have stabilized the paintings, and the carpenters have covered them with a planking afterwards.
 On this panelling we will point out the paintings behind it by means of illustrations.